lbuthman/udacity-catalog/README.md

 have one already, don't worry, they are easy to sign up for.
 Just click on their links and follow the steps.

+## Adding Exercises to the Catalog

+While it is pretty easy to add exercises to a category in the catalog, there is one gotcha I would like to point out.
+Here are the steps to follow when adding a new item.

+1. Navigate to the category you want to add an exercise to.
+2. Scroll to the bottom of the page and click on the Add Icon.
+3. Enter the data requested in the form.
+4. For the YouTube URL, be sure to add the embedded link.
+You can find this link when on the YouTube video.
+Find the 'Share' on the page, just under the video title.
+After clicking on Share, find and click on Embed.
+You will then look for src="https://www.youtube.com/embed/...".
+Copy everything inside those quotes and use that for the YouTube URL.

 ## JSON Requests

 Sometimes in life, you just got to get your JSON On.
 AmIRight?!
 Luckily, we